LaunchAcademy/factory_bot_book_club/README.md

 ####Using Factories with Custom info

-But what if we want to customize some part of the Factory Girl created object?
+But what if we want to customize some part of the Factory Bot created object?
 Let's try that out:

 ```
 feature "book club member directory" do
   scenario "view list of all book club members" do
-    emily_dickinson = FactoryGirl.create(:member)
+    emily_dickinson = FactoryBot.create(:member)
-    walt_whitman = FactoryGirl.create(:member,first_name: "Walt", last_name: "Whitman", bio: "Yawp")
+    walt_whitman = FactoryBot.create(:member,first_name: "Walt", last_name: "Whitman", bio: "Yawp")

     visit '/members'